zenml-io/zenml/docs/book/how-to/control-logging/enable-or-disable-logs-storing.md

 ![Displaying step logs on the dashboard](../../.gitbook/assets/zenml\_step\_logs.png)

+Note that if you are not connected to a cloud artifact store then you will not be able to view your logs in the dashboard.

 If you do not want to store the logs in your artifact store, you can:

 1. Disable it by using the `enable_step_logs` parameter either with your `@pipeline` or `@step` decorator: